By Prakash Kona

 “The individual, then, may experience his own being as real, alive, whole; as differentiated from the rest of the world in ordinary circumstances so clearly that his identity and autonomy are never in question; as a continuum in time; as having an inner consistency, substantiality, genuineness, and worth; as spatially coextensive with the body; and, usually, as having begun in or around birth and liable to extinction with death.
 He thus has a firm core of ontological security.”

-If the life and teachings of the Prophet Mohammed offer such a feeling of “inner consistency, substantiality, genuineness, and worth” to believing Muslims, I see no reason why it should be taken away from any person merely to promote a “private” and narrow view of “freedom of speech.”
+If the life and teachings of the Prophet Mohammed offer a feeling of “inner consistency, substantiality, genuineness, and worth” to believing Muslims, I see no reason why it should be taken away from any person merely to promote a “private” and narrow view of “freedom of speech.”
 I am opposed to this kind of politics of provocation that is pursued for no good reason.
 It is really not democracy or secularism; it is sectarian thinking masquerading as free thought.

 I wish that the teacher took time to introspect a little bit before he decided to “liberate” the classroom.
 But that is the case with most teachers these days; they are into the same kind of populism that we see among users of social media and results from sheer ignorance (lack of critical reading and thinking stemming from lack of honesty and empathy) of how people live in different parts of the world and what ordinary human feelings are all about.
-For someone trained in history and geography, the French teacher should have known that Islam is the only religion that places an obligation on its believers to be both just and charitable.
+For someone trained in history and geography, the French teacher should have known that Islam as a religion prominently places an obligation on its believers to be both just and charitable.
 At least some of that credit must be given to the charismatic Prophet who is revered by millions as the closest to an ideal human being.

 Sensitization is extremely important in order to prevent democracy from becoming a tool of victimization in the hands of a majority.
 The teachers should be sensitized in knowing the beliefs and backgrounds of the students coming from other parts of the world.
 The pursuit of freedom and truth are also about learning and being able to appreciate what is good about others.